nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `redo`

 * Can only do up to 5 redos at any one time.

-### Adding / Deleting remarks : `remark`

-Adds remark to specified person.
-Adding empty remark deletes the current remark from specified person.

-Format: `remark NRIC`

-* Modifies remark of the person with the specified NRIC.
-* The NRIC **must be a valid NRIC format** and must belong to a person in the addressbook.
-* The NRIC is case-sensitive. e.g `tXXXXXXXz` is not the same as `TXXXXXXXZ`

-Examples:

-* `remark S1234567J r/` deletes remarks belonging to Jonathan who has the NRIC `S1234567J`
-* `remark S1234567J r/Has Health Issues` changes current remarks belonging to Jonathan to `Has Health Issues`

 ### Exiting the program : `exit`